madanyc/workfront-learn.en/help/workfront-proof/review-and-approve-work/navigate-the-proof-viewer.md

 ---
-title: Guide to Proof Viewer Navigation
+title: Navigate the Proof Viewer
 description: Learn how to move a proof around, zoom in/out on the content, use the thumbnail column, filter proof comments, and more in the [!DNL Adobe Workfront] proofing viewer.
 activity: use
 type: Tutorial